 The preferred technique for using remote depots is for your organization's build or handoff administrator to integrate files from a remote depot into an area of your local depot.
-After the integration, your developers can access copies of the files from the local depot into which the files were integrated.
+After the

 To accept a code drop from a remote depot, create a branch in a local depot from files in a remote depot, and then integrate changes from the remote depot into the local branch.
 This integration is a one-way operation; you cannot make changes in the local branch and integrate them back into the remote depot.
 The copies of the files integrated into your Perforce installation become the responsibility of your site's development team; the files on the depot remain under the control of the development team at the other Perforce installation.